Best Putters Under $100

-What appears to be a high quality product for a bargain price.
-A simple heel toe design with milled face.
+What appears to be a high-quality product for a bargain price.
+A simple heel-toe design with a milled face.
 A single site line to help you line up.
 It comes fitted with a Winn ProX oversized grip.

 It has a suggested selling price of just over $100 but I have seen it available for just under $100 so have included it.

 None of these putters will give you bragging rights with your regular playing partners.
 However, they would find it hard to argue with the price/performance ratio.

 A putter costing four times as much is not going to make you hole four times as many putts.

 I would suggest testing out the Cleveland, Wilson and Tour Edge models to see which suits you best.

 If you are on a really tight budget and would prefer to get something from a big name then you might be tempted by the Wilson harmonized series.
 They retail at around the $40 mark.
 I actually picked one of these up as an impulse buy in GolfTown a few years ago and to be honest even at the modest price it was probably not a good decision.
 It ended up on eBay within a few weeks.